-For teenagers, the transition to adult care works best when you and your child plan it and know what to expect.
+For teenagers with chronic health conditions, the transition to adult health care works best when you and your child plan it and know what to expect.
 You can help your child make the move by guiding her and encouraging her to take more responsibility for her own health care needs.

-Transition to adult care for teens with a chronic condition
+Moving to adult care for teenagers with chronic health conditions

-Teenagers with a chronic condition or disability will eventually have to move into the adult health care system.
+Teenagers with a chronic health conditions or disability will eventually have to move into the adult health care system.
 This is called transition.

-Transition is a process rather than a one-off.
+Transition is a process rather than a one-off event.
 It takes time to prepare for and manage smoothly.

-Your paediatrician or family doctor will usually start talking about transition when your child is 12 or 13.
+Your paediatrician or GP will usually start talking about transition when your child is 12 or 13.
 If this doesn’t happen, it’s a good idea to ask about transition yourself.
-The sooner everyone starts thinking about, talking about and planning transition, the better.
+The sooner everyone starts thinking about and planning transition, the better.

 Smooth transition means your child has continuity of care for ongoing treatment, as well as care that matches his developmental needs as he approaches adulthood.
 If this happens, it should mean that your child needs less emergency treatment – or none at all.